EPA-Ireland-Updates-Unofficial/epa-rss/README.md

 ## Subscribing to the RSS Feed
 Use this URL in [Feedly](https://feedly.com) or similar:

+## Viewing the daily CSV files.
+They are all here in the repo: https://github.com/conoro/epa-rss/tree/main/output/csv/daily

-## Getting the latest updates via Eail
+## Getting the latest updates via Email
-Coming soon
+Coming at some point.

 ## Examining the data in the SQLite Database using Datasette Lite
 A very cool project by [Simon Willison](https://github.com/simonw/datasette-lite).
-You can browse and query all the data here:
+You can browse and query all the data up to Sep 22nd 2022 here: